A Modern Mans Guide To Fragrance

 However, the benefits stop there.
 While signature scents go well with most occasions, there will always be a fragrance that will suit the occasion or even the weather better. having just one fragrance can get boring.

-If you're new to the fragrance world, then we suggest starting with a Signature Scent, a versatile one like Creed Aventus or Paco Rabanne 1 Million, and then as you get more accustomed to different types of notes and aroma's, start to branch out and experiment.
+If you're new to the men's fragrance world, then we suggest starting with a Signature Scent, a versatile one like Creed Aventus perfumes or Paco Rabanne 1 Million, and then as you get more accustomed to different types of notes and aroma's, start to branch out and experiment.

 One of the vital parts in the process of your fragrance.
 Application.
 You can have the most desirable fragrance and scents but if you don't know how to apply it, then it's all for nothing.
 Proper Application develops your fragrance properly, creates the perfect projection and will make it last longer.